 Are you thinking about installing a ceramic sink in your kitchen?
 I’d like to take a moment to give you a word of advice about ceramic sinks and my experience with one in my own home.
+I know that when remodeling your kitchen, a sink is a big feature and that’s why you should do plenty of research before you choose to buy kitchen sink.

 My aunt warned me about ceramic sinks long before we built our house.
 I don’t recall how we got on the subject, but she pulled me into the kitchen to check out how scratched up her ceramic sink was.
 “Don’t ever choose ceramic!” she warned.